nleiva/ansible-kubernetes/acm.md

 ### Python libraries

-As we will leverage the Kubernetes module, we need a couple of Python libraries to be present in the system.
+As we leverage the Ansible [Kubernetes Collection](https://github.com/ansible-collections/kubernetes.core), we need a couple of Python libraries to be present in the system.

 ```bash
 pip install --user -r requirements_kubernetes.txt